-The defendant, (name), was motivated by malice if (his) (her) primary motive was a motive other than a desire to bring to justice a person (he) (she) thought had committed a crime.
+The defendant, (name), was motivated by malice if (insert applicable pronoun) primary motive was a motive other than a desire to bring to justice a person (insert applicable pronoun) thought had committed a crime.

-1. Note 1 of the Notes on Use to Instruction 17:1 is also applicable to this instruction.

-2. Whenever this instruction is given, Instruction 17:5 should also be given.

-3. This instruction must be appropriately modified if there is a dispute as to whether the defendant made the statements that caused the criminal case to be brought against the plaintiff.
+- 1. Note 1 of the Notes on Use to Instruction 17:1 is also applicable to this instruction. - 2.
+Whenever this instruction is given, Instruction 17:5 should also be given. - 3.
+This instruction must be appropriately modified if there is a dispute as to whether the defendant made the statements that caused the criminal case to be brought against the plaintiff.